NEUIR/ConAE/README.md

 ## Evaluation

 The command for evaluation is the same as that for Compress embeddings described above.
-However you need to add --evaluation to the command to have the program to evaluate after the compress embeddings step. commands/run_inference.sh provides a sample command.
+However you need to add --evaluation to the command to have the program to evaluate after the compress embeddings step.

 ## Results